dxos/dxos/docs/content/composer/README.md

 Composer gets its real-time collaboration and offline abilities through a peer-to-peer model.

-For example, a running system might sync data like this, where nodes represent devices and edges represent syncing connections:
+For example a running system might sync data like this, where nodes represent devices and edges represent syncing connections:

 ```mermaid
 graph BT;